dguest/git-fatlas/README.md

 ----------------------------

-In general this package won't try to hold your hand with git or CMake: it won't auto-generate any files or assume that you have specifically named forks.
-To be an effective developer in a large collaboration, you have have to understand what git is doing, and you need _some_ understanding of what CMake is doing.
+In general this package won't try to hold your hand with git or CMake: it won't auto-generate any files or assume that you'll always want to push to a specific fork.
+This is a slightly different philosophy from other packages, for example:

- - `git-atlas`: This assumes you want a `WorkDir`, which gets in the way of compiling Athena code as a part of a larger project.
-There are workarounds for this (package filters, etc) but in general working with them is more confusing than working with the raw git sparse checkout.
+ - `git-atlas`: This assumes you want a `WorkDir`, which includes a `package_filters.txt` file.
+This is useful for full Atlas releases, but it can get in the way if you just want to rebuild a few Athena package within another project.

  - `acm`: This is designed to make working with git and CMake more like working with RootCore.
-It is built on top of `git-atlas` so it inherits all the confusing bits.
-Fatlas tries to be more "git-like", and doesn't try to hide CMake from you.
+It streamlines some common operations when maintaining analysis code, but being built on top of `git-atlas` it also inherits the confusing bits.

+In short, if you _prefer_ git and CMake to whatever ATLAS was using before but find the sparse checkout thing a bit confusing, this package might be useful to you.
+If you want to abstract away most of the underlying tools, you should use something else.

 Installation